 Co-Founder

-Her clients have performed with companies such as Deutsche Oper, The Metropolitan Opera, Wiener Staatsoper, Houston Grand Opera, Salzburger Festspiele, Theater an der Wien, Finnish National Opera, Sarasota Opera, and Chautauqua Opera and more.
-They have been seen in National Tours of Musicals including Phantom of the Opera and have been signed to record labels and music management.
-In addition, they have received many honors including advancements at the Metropolitan Opera National Council Competition, final selections for NBC's The Voice, Miss America pageants, Classical Singer competitions, and Vocal Scholarships for conservatories and universities.
-In addition, Julia has pioneered several areas in vocal technique, specifically including work with tongue-ties and myofunctional ability in singers, as well as respiratory training in singers.
+Along with her career as an opera singer, Julia has been teaching voice for over 15 years.
+Her clients have performed with companies such as La Scala, Deutsche Oper, The Metropolitan Opera, Wiener Staatsoper, Houston Grand Opera, Salzburger Festspiele, Theater an der Wien, Finnish National Opera, Sarasota Opera, Chautauqua Opera and more.
+In addition, they have been seen in National Tours of Phantom of the Opera. received many honors including advancements at the Metropolitan Opera National Council Competition, Miss America pageants, Classical Singer competitions, and Vocal Scholarships for conservatories and universities.
+In addition, Julia has pioneered several areas in vocal technique, specifically including work with tongue-ties and myofunctional ability in singers, whistle voice funciton, and respiratory training in singers.
+Her speciality lies in helping restore head voice and thin edge fold function to singers, training the tongue/facial/lip muscles to support healthy vocal production, and correcting registrational issues.

 Ferdinand von Bothmer